Berta Nunes: Career

 In 1996, after obtaining her PhD, Nunes was appointed Director of the Alfândega da Fé Health Centre, a position she held until 2002.
 She has indicated that she moved to this small town because she does not like cities.
 She worked at the UTAD Health Centre in Miranda do Douro from 2003 to 2005, teaching medical anthropology.
 In 2005, she became Coordinator of the Health Sub-Region of Bragança.
 Nunes joined the World Organization of Family Doctors (WONCA) and became a member of WONCA's Rural Practice Working Group, a group of rural doctors worldwide that studies and investigates the specifics of health problems in rural areas.
 She was also a member of the Board of EURIPA, the European Rural and Isolated Practitioners Association.
 Among her other activities, Nunes was the founder and President of the Association for the Promotion of Welfare (APBE), a youth association that works in the area of health promotion.
 She was co-founder of the League of Friends of the Alfândega da Fé Health Centre, which has carried out innovative projects in health and social areas.
 She worked with the University of Porto Faculty of Medicine on an internship programme for medical students in rural Health Centres.
 Nunes is also an ethnobotanist, rescuing knowledge about plants that have fallen into disuse.

 Politics

 In 2009, as a member of the Portuguese Socialist Party (PS), she was elected as President of the Alfândega da Fé City Council.
 She was re-elected in 2013 and 2017.
 She was an active member of the National Association of Municipalities.
 In 2019 Nunes ran as a candidate for the national Assembly of the Republic to represent Bragança.
 She was second on her party's list but the party only received sufficient votes to send one deputy to Lisbon.
-After the elections, when António Costa, the leader of the PS, retained the role of Prime Minister, Nunes was appointed as Secretary of State for Portuguese Communities.
+After the elections, when António Costa, the leader of the PS, retained the role of Prime Minister, Nunes was appointed Secretary of State for Portuguese Communities.